- THE CEREMONY (Thursday, September 14)

 |FIGS (Friends of the Ig) — Generous supporters of the 2017 Ig Nobel Prize Ceremony, who are helping the world laugh then think:|

-This 27th First Annual Ig Nobel Prize Ceremony will include many improbable things:
+This 27th First Annual Ig Nobel Prize Ceremony included many improbable things:

-- Ten new Ig Nobel Prize winners will be announced and introduced
+- Ten new Ig Nobel Prize winners were announced and introduced

-- The winners will physically receive their prizes, and a handshake, from genuine, genuinely bemused Nobel laureates:
+- The winners physically received their prizes, and a handshake, from genuine, genuinely bemused Nobel laureates:

-- THE THEME of this year's ceremony (though not necessarily of the achievements that win prizes)is: UNCERTAINTY.
+- THE THEME of the 2017 ceremony (though not necessarily of the achievements that win prizes) was: UNCERTAINTY.

 - Two MOMENTS OF SCIENCE, by Daniel Rosenberg and the Performing Scientists